Managing Your Fabric Software

 5. In the Modify policy dialog box, click the Attach Policy radio button and choose the required policy from the Policy drop-down list.

-6. Clear the the Stage & Validate checkbox, if needed.
+6. Select or deselect the Stage & Validate checkbox, if needed.

 This option deploys the image on to the switch and validates for compatibility with the existing software version on the switch.
 The checkbox is selected by default.
 This runs the compatibility check with non-disruptive mode by default.
 If this check fails, then the compatibility check is run in disruptive mode.